What is a 3 Bet?

 When we’re 3betting as a bluff, we want to try and limit the number of strong hands our opponent has in our range.
 If we can reduce the number of strong hands in their range, our 3bet bluffs work more often, making us more money!
 This is why it’s better to pick hands with an ace or a king in them, like A5s, A2s, K5s, etc. By having an ace or a king in our hand, we halve the number of aces/kings combos in their range and bring the number of AK hands down from 16 to 12.

-You never know what move your opponent will make in poker, so you have to adjust based on their actions.
-When you 3-bet, you want your opponent to fold, but you still want to have a decent hand to rely on if they don’t.
 Therefore, you should play with the top of the folding range to three-bet.
 Your opponent will likely be four-betting with AK and AA-JJ, and they will call with AQ and smaller pocket pairs.
 Your opponent will need to fold just 66% of the time to make the play profitable, providing you are raising 3x the original bet or more.
-Of course, this doesn’t even consider when your opponent calls and you beat him on the flop or hit your hand and win.
-You should consider your opponent’s “fold to three-bet” actions before 3-betting.

-When to Make Adjustments to your three-betting strategy
+When to Make Strategy Adjustments

 Now, it’s all well and good knowing that you should make adjustments, but how do you know when to make them?
 Well, you need to pay attention to how your opponents play.
 Opponent tendencies are the main reason we should adjust our strategy, so look out for these things next time you’re at the table.

-How Often They Open
+How Often do They Open?

 How often your opponents raise is a big factor in how often you should be 3betting them.
 For example, suppose they’re the tightest player on the planet and will only play AA preflop.
 You shouldn’t be 3betting them at all, as they’ll have the best hand unless you also have aces.
 However, suppose they’re a maniac playing almost every hand.
 In that case, you’ll want to take advantage of that by 3betting them often and either winning the pot preflop or having an advantage going into the postflop streets.